-“This year’s professional development workshop series helps to fulfill Weld-Ed’s goal of equipping educators with the skills and knowledge they need to greatly impact student learning,” said Weld-Ed Interim Director, Michael Fox.
-“Our objective is to offer a cutting-edge learning environment facilitated by highly experienced instructors who provide welding educators with the tools to positively affect their students’ ability to learn and succeed in this increasingly complex and rewarding field.”
+“This year’s professional development workshop series helps to fulfill Weld-Ed’s goal of equipping educators with the skills and knowledge they need to greatly impact student learning,” said Weld-Ed Director, Michael Fox.
+“Our objective is to offer a cutting-edge learning environment facilitated by highly experienced instructors who provide welding educators with the tools to enhance their students’ ability to learn and succeed in this increasingly complex and rewarding field.”

 Past participants in Weld-Ed’s professional development workshops have expressed overwhelming approval of the training, saying it increased their knowledge and preparedness to teach concepts to their students, and improved their conceptual understanding of the various topics discussed.